Y-Experiment/love4src/_posts/2019-12-15-whats-love4src.md

 Instead of evangelizing software tech, let's talk about the challenges and controversies related to building software: systems, businesses, teams, culture, evolution, intelligence...
 Let's talk about software eating the world.

-My personal motivation is to have a place where I can talk to people about software and share those conversations with you - so that perhaps you'll join in and add your input.
+For the curious minds, my personal motivation is to have a place where I can talk to people about software and share those conversations with you, so that perhaps you'll join in and add your input.

 Learn more by [visiting the project on GitHub](https://github.com/Y-Experiment/love4src).